zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-upgrade-UI/em-fleet-maintenance-upgrade-ui.md

-# Automated Database Upgrade at Scale with Fleet Maintenance
+# Automated Database Upgrade at Scale with Fleet Maintenance UI

 ## Introduction
 The objective of this lab is to explore upgrading your Oracle Database Software at scale with minimal downtime using Oracle Enterprise Manager 13c Fleet Maintenance UI feature (starting from 13.5 RU1).